 Sending a link instead of the actual file has several benefits such as keeping the email smaller and making sure that people are always using the latest version of the file.

 Of course there are valid reasons to still send an actual file instead of a link.
-Unfortunately, there is no way to change the default attach behavior for Cloud Attachments but there are several options and workarounds which still allow you to send an actual file.

-Method 1: Attach as Copy
+Workaround 1: Attach as Copy

-The built-in method to convert a Cloud Attachment into an actual attachment is to attach the file as usual and then click the down arrow next to the attachment.
+A quick way to convert a Cloud Attachment into an actual attachment is to attach the file as usual and then click the down arrow next to the attachment.
 This opens a dropdown menu from which you can choose: Attach as Copy.

 After choosing this command, Outlook will download the latest version of the file from OneDrive and attach it to your email.